sap-tutorials/sap-build-apps/tutorials/build-apps-cap-service/build-apps-cap-service.md

     Choose the **Risks** entity, disable the **Enable Draft Editing**, and click **OK**.

+    >**IMPORTANT:** Please make sure that the **Enable Draft Editing** checkbox is ***disabled***, as this will prevent you from adding records and seeing the data in the following tutorials.
+Note that if you disable the checkbox and then select an entity, the checkbox will be re-enabled.

     ![Risks entity](5-service-add2.jpg)

 2. Click **Add Entity** and place the new entity in the canvas.